TomKrauss/pks-edit/doc/manual/macro_language.md

 PKSMacroC currently does not support short-circuiting boolean expressions (McCarthy evaluations).
 In the expression `if (len < 10 && array[len] == c)` array[len] == c is **always evaluated** regardless of the outcome of the test `len < 10`.
 We will fix this later to make boolean expressions more powerful and simpler to write.

+The `require` keyword does not work as expected.
+It will load the "required" source **after** the file requiring it was loaded.
+We will fix that as well on a long term run in particular when introducing the ability to define own types (enums and structs) to be able to load declarations before they are used.